-27. Low Quality Guest Blogging
+27. Low-Quality Guest Blogging

-Guest blogging can be an excellent link building technique, but you have to be careful how and where you do it.
+Guest blogging can be an excellent link building technique, but you have to be careful about how and where you do it.
 If you choose the wrong blogs or the wrong topics, then you won’t get the benefit of high quality, relevant inbound links, which is kind of the whole point.

 Check out our guide to typical guest blogging mistakes so you can get your strategy right.